sontypo/MySimplifiedResearch_Sim/README.md

 The simulation consists of three main components:

 1. **Environment**: A hallway with walls and humans moving along predefined trajectories.
-2. **Robot Physics**: A dynamic model of the robot that calculates forces and updates its position and velocity.
+2. **Robot Dynamics**: A dynamic model of the robot that calculates forces and updates its position and velocity.
 3. **Visualization**: Real-time visualization of the robot, humans, and forces using Matplotlib.

 The robot navigates towards a goal while avoiding collisions with humans and walls.
 The simulation stops when the robot reaches the goal.